Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 The DuetScreen 7 has 6 mounting posts, these are M3 tapped, 10mm high posts soldered into the board.
 In many cases only the outer 4 will be required.

 > Do not over torque screws into these mounting posts.
-They are rated to 0.5 Nm, howeve to mount the scrteen there is no need to go above 0.2 Nm
+They are rated to 0.5 Nm, howeve to mount the screen there is no need to go above 0.2 Nm
 {.is-info}